nismod/household_microsynth/README.md

 - Data is from the 2011 census and assumed to be accurate at the time, but it is already over 6 years old.

 ### Occupied Households
-- No census table is known that links rooms directly to bedrooms.
+- No single census table is known that contains both number of rooms and number of bedrooms, so the categories must be microsynthesised with the additional constraint that there cannot be more bedrooms than rooms.
-- There are small discrepancies in the counts in the LC4601EW (economic status) table, which occasionally has one fewer entry in an area.
+- There are small discrepancies in the counts in the LC4601EW (economic status) table, which we have observed to occasionally have one fewer entry in an area than the other tables.
+This is dealt with by oversampling.
+- Since occupants, rooms and bedrooms are capped (with the final value representing an '...or more' category, there is some imprecision in the microsynthesis:
+  - the count of population in households is lower than the true population estimate.
+  - the value of persons per bedroom does not quite match the census data, due to the imprecision inherent in the 4+ categories.
+This makes it difficult to use it as a link variable between household composition and rooms/bedrooms.
+(This mismatch could potentially be used to refine estimates of persons and bedrooms in properties, but is out of scope for the moment.)

 ### Communal Residences
 - The only available data is a count of the number of residences of a particular type within the area, and the total number of people in that type of residence in that area.
-The occupants are split evenly amongst the appropriate residences.
+Data on the number of occupants in a specific communal residence is only available when there is only one of its type within the area.
+- Quite often, the number of occupants for communal residences is given as zero.
+- No data is available on the ethnicity or economic status of communal residents.
+- No data is available on the number of cars per communal residence.

 ### Unoccupied Households
 - No census data is available that indicate any characteristics of unoccupied dwellings, other than their existence.

-## Assumptions
+## Model Assumptions

 ### General
+...

 ### Occupied Households
-All categories are constrained at a minimum by geographical resolution and dwelling tenure, but note also:
+All categories are constrained at a minimum by geographical resolution and dwelling tenure.
+Given a particular area and tenure, the following categories are assigned randomly to the population, according to the aggregates for that area and tenure.
+- build type

-- central heating assignment - no further constraint
+- central heating
+- economic status of household reference person
+- ethnicity of household reference person
+- number of cars per household
+- number of occupants
+- rooms/bedrooms assignment is additionally contrained on
+  - the number of occupants
-- occupants/rooms/bedrooms assignment - bedrooms cannot exceed rooms
+  - bedrooms cannot exceed rooms
+- persons per bedroom (calculated ignoring the "or more" nature of the final value).
-- household composition assignment - single occupant households are assigned directly, others are synthesised
+- household composition assignment
+  - single occupant households are assigned directly to dwellings with one occupant
+  - others are randomly assigned within the same area and tenure

 ### Communal Residences
-Census data provides a count of the number of, and total occupants of, each type of communal residence within an an OA.
-For each communal residence of each type in each OA, an entry is inserted into the overall dwelling population.

-Note the assumptions that were made:

-- Where there are multiple communal residences of the same type in an OA, the occupants are split equally (rounded to integer) across the residences.
+- Where there are multiple communal residences of the same type in an area, the occupants are split equally (rounded to integer) across the residences.
-- The tenure of communal residences in not known, not deemed sufficiently important to synthesise.
-The type of the communal residence is assigned to this field.
+- Tenure and build type are __unknown__.
+- The number of rooms and the number of bedrooms equal the number of occupants.
-- The composition of residences is assigned a single value: `Communal'.
+- The composition of residences is multi-person.
-- The type of communal residences is assigned a single value: `Multi-person'.
-- All communal residences are assumed to have some form of central heating.
+- All communal residences are assumed to have central heating.
+- The economic status of communal residents is generally unknown, but sometimes can be inferred by the residence type.
+- The ethnicity of the communal residence is mixed/multiple.
+- No cars is assumed.

 ### Unoccupied Households
-The microsynthesis is constrained only by OA.
-Note the assumptions that were made:

-- Zero occupants, and thus \(\le0.5\) persons per bedroom, were assigned to each dwelling.
+The microsynthesis is constrained only by area.
+Since no other information is available, characteristics are assigned by sampling a microsynthesised population of households according to build type, tenure and central heating.
+Other characteristics are assigned as follows:
+- zero occupants
+- rooms bedrooms are assigned randomly from the sample but with a further constraint on build type.
 - The type, tenure, rooms, bedrooms and central heating of the dwellings are not given in census data but are deemed sufficiently important to synthesise.
-- The composition opf these dwellings is assigned the value `Unoccupied'.
-- All communal residences are assumed to have some form of central heating.

-The type, tenure, rooms, bedrooms and central heating values for unoccupied dwellings were synthesised by sampling from the (larger) population of occupied households within the OA.
+- Composition, economic stats and ethnicity are __unknown__.
+- No cars.

 ## Consistency

-Pre-synthesis checks.
+Pre-microsynthesis checks are carried out on the input data, ensuring the table population totals are consistent.
+The most common reason for these checks failing is that the user has not specified an API key, see the installation section above.

-A number of tests are automatically carried out on the synthetic population to ensure that it is consistent with the input data...
+A number of tests are automatically carried out on the synthetic population to ensure that it is consistent with the input data:
+- synthesised dwelling population matches expected total
+- no category values are empty
+- the category values are all within the ranges given by the census data (unknown/unapplicable aside)
+- occupied, communal and unoccupied totals are expected
+- the totals for each value match census data for the following categories
+  - build type
+  - tenure
+  - central heating
+  - composition
+  - rooms and bedrooms
+  - economic status
+  - ethnicity
+  - number of cars

 # Output Data